What you need to know to be an MFOA legislative activist

 WRITTEN AND ZOOM TESTIMONY:

-Go to https://legislature.maine.gov, at the bottom of the page, click on ‘Testimony Submission’, then on ‘Public Hearing’, which will open up to the drop-down list ‘Choose Committee’.
+Go to https://legislature.maine.gov, at the bottom right of the page, click on ‘Testimony Submission’, then on ‘Public Hearing’, which will open up to the drop-down list ‘Choose Committee’.
 Select the committee that will hear the bill.
 Choose the date of the hearing, then check LD # “An Act to …..(name of the bill)”, and enter your testimony, can be cut and pasted or downloaded as a document.
 Complete the rest of the form and submit.
 Your testimony may not be online until closer to the hearing.
 Written testimony can be as long as needed, but concise, shorter testimony is more likely to be read – legislators are busy.

 PROVIDING ORAL TESTIMONY AT COMMITTEE